leenzhu/joplin-plugin-journal/README.md

 2. Click `Tools` -> `Journal` -> `Open Another day's Note`, to open a calendar to choose a date to journal.
 Default keyboard shortcut is `Ctrl+Alt+O`.
 3. Click `Tools` -> `Journal` -> `Insert a link to Today's Note` to insert a reference link to today's note.
 If the note does not exist, it will be created.
 Default keyboard shortcut is `Ctrl+Alt+L`.
 4. Click `Tools` -> `Journal` -> `Insert a link to Another day's Note` to insert a reference link to another day's note.
 If the note does not exist, it will be created.
 Default keyboard shortcut is `Ctrl+Alt+T`.
+5. Every option above with `Today` also has a version with an offset.
+You can set the offset in the settings, which will shift the end of the day by up to 6 hours in either direction.
+This is useful if you often create the note for the previous day after midnight or the note for the following day before midnight.
+Default shortcuts are the same as above with an additional `Shift`.

 You can customize the keyboard shortcuts via `Tools` -> `Options` -> `Keyboard shortcuts`, and then using `journal` in the search box to filter the keyboard shortcuts for the Journal plugin.